SinaRaoufi/Information-Retrieval-and-Web-Search-Assignments/README.md

 ## Acknowledgements
 These assignments were developed as a part of the Information Retrieval and Web Search course at Bu-Ali Sina University.
-The course content was developed by [Muharram Mansoorizadeh](https://www.linkedin.com/in/muharram-mansoorizadeh-760a428)
+The course content was developed by [Prof. Muharram Mansoorizadeh](https://www.linkedin.com/in/muharram-mansoorizadeh-760a428)
 .